CS-433/ml-project-2-genelipids/README.md

 - tensorflow
 - tensorflow_addons

+## Organisation
 ### Folders
-- data: contains the data used for the analysis
+- data: Contains the data used for the analysis.
-- documents: contains the documents
+- documents: Contains the documents (project description, Appendix).
-- images: contains the images for the README
+- images: Contains the images for the README, report, and Appendix.
-- results: contains the results of the different models
+- results: Contains the results of the different models.

 ### Files
-- ExploreLinearModels.ipynb
+- ExploreLinearModels.ipynb: Jupyter Notebook file for exploring linear models.
+- figure_generator.ipynb: A notebook that generates images for the report and Appendix.
-- models.ipynb
+- models.ipynb:
-- neural_network.ipynb: contains the code for the training and the evaluation of the MLP model
+- neural_network.ipynb: Contains the code for the training and evaluation of the MLP (Multi-Layer Perceptron) model.

 ## Images